-The goal of the Ireland America Science Forum is to build stronger links between the Irish scientific Diaspora in the United States, Canada, Northern Ireland and the Republic of Ireland through disseminating information on funding and employment opportunities, enhancing bilateral and multilateral partnerships through representation, promoting mentorship of Irish students and scientists in academia and industry and providing a forum for discussion and representation in trans-Atlantic science policy.
+The Ireland America Science Forum (IASF) was created in 2019 to strengthen existing and build new connections among scientists in North America and Northern Ireland and the Republic of Ireland.
+By disseminating information on funding and employment opportunities, enhancing bi/multilateral partnerships through representation, promoting mentorship of Irish students and scientists in academia and industry, IASF provides a forum for discussion and representation in trans-Atlantic science activities and policy.

 Organization and Management

-The Network is a 501(c)3 non-profit organization incorporated in Washington DC.
-The Network is led by a Board of Directors which makes decisions regarding the general direction of the group.
+The Forum is a 501(c)3 non-profit organization incorporated in Washington DC.
+The Forum is led by a Board of Directors which makes decisions regarding the general direction of the group.
 The Board acts as liaison with other interested bodies such as Irish embassies and consulates and government science agencies.
-The Network has an experienced and senior Board of Directors of well recognized business and academic personnel with strong Irish connections.
+The Forum has an experienced and senior Board of Directors of well recognized business and academic personnel with strong Irish connections.
 The Board's goal is to help awareness of the network, advise on directions and assist in raising funds to create a sustainable network.

 History and Foundation